nus-cs3281/website/schedule/index.md

 #### Monday

 * :loudspeaker: Lecture: Lightning Talks Round C - Part 2
-  * Speakers: Shradheya, Jun An, Lechuan, Zhi Yuan, Nicholas, Chun Rong, Cara, Alex, Lewis, Wen Xin, Haozhe
+  * Speakers: Shradheya, Jun An, Lechuan, Zhi Yuan, Nicholas, Chun Rong, Cara, Alex, Lewis, Rachael, Haozhe
+  * Refer to Week 12 for more info on what to do in LT Round C.

 #### Wednesday